 Students may cancel enrollment at any time prior to the first instructional day of the Cohort without any penalty or obligation.
-Applicants who cancelled enrollment prior to the start of the cohort or did not attend any instructional day will receive a full refund of monies paid except for the non-refundable application fee of \$200.
+Applicants who cancelled enrollment prior to the start of the cohort or did not attend any instructional day will receive a full refund of monies paid except for the non-refundable registration fee of \$209.42.
 Refunds will be made within forty-five (45) calendar days from the first scheduled instructional day of the Cohort or the date of cancellation, whichever is earlier.

-There is a \$200 non-refundable application fee that will be withheld from all refunds.
+There is a \$209.42 non-refundable registration fee that will be withheld from all refunds.
 All other non-refundable costs such as those for books, supplies, laboratory fees, rentals, and similar charges are detailed in the Genesis College Course Catalog and will also be detailed in the Enrollment Agreement for each program.